mscrnt/SuperMarioRL/README.md

 # Super Mario RL

-Super Mario RL is a Reinforcement Learning (RL) framework built to train RL agents on a Super Mario environment.
-This project provides a modular design to dynamically load and apply wrappers and callbacks, leveraging tools like Stable Baselines3, Optuna for optimization, and a Flask-based GUI for visualization and management.
+Super Mario RL is a Reinforcement Learning (RL) framework designed to train RL agents in the Super Mario environment.
+This project combines the power of Stable Baselines3, dynamic wrappers and callbacks, and a Flask-based GUI for easy visualization and management.

 ---